vkazemi/adak/README.md

 # nafispanel
-This is a sea transport web application. you can customize it for any kind of freight transportation system.
+This is an Open Source sea transport web application. you can customize it for any kind of freight transportation system.
 I has an admin user that defines in database and it has access all parts if application.
 This user can create other user and give custom access ti them.
 I this application you can add, edit and delete drivers, cargoes, destinations, senders owners then you can register invoices. you can filter registered invoicces and export them to excel file.
 I used phpspreadsheet.
 In below link you can see how to use it.